Prajan2910/Apparel-and-Clothing-Detection-Using-CNN-and-PyTorch/README.md

 - **Image Prediction**: Three options are provided to predict images:
   1. **Random Image from Dataset**: Use a random image from the Fashion MNIST dataset to predict the class.
   2. **Image from URL**: Preprocess and predict the class of an image from a given URL.
-  3. **Image from Local File**: Upload a local file to predict the class using the trained model.
-The predictions are then visualized along with the input image.

 ## Dependencies